-It’s always been a hot destination, so we couldn’t be more stoked that this national park is one of our new 2015 trips.
+It’s always been a hot destination, so we couldn’t be more stoked to include an adventure to this cool national park.
 See below for some interesting facts that will leave you wanting to take the trip of a lifetime to Death Valley!

 1. Death Valley National Park is celebrating its 20th anniversary!
 In 1994, Congress made this section of the Mojave Desert a national park.

 2. Coming in at a whopping more than 3.4 million acres, Death Valley National Park is the largest national park in the Lower 48.

 3. Death Valley is the hottest place in the country.
 The highest recorded temperature in Death Valley is 134 degrees Fahrenheit which was measured in July, 1913 and is the highest recorded temperature in the Western Hemisphere.

 4. Death Valley is the driest place in the country.
 In 1929, there was not a single drop of rain recorded in Death Valley!